-The Washington Metropolitan Area Transit Authority (WMATA) received permit No. 6554-R3 to continue to operate an automotive spray paint booth at the Shepherd Parkway Bus Division on April 19, 2023.
+The Washington Metropolitan Area Transit Authority (WMATA) submitted an application to construct and operate a new bus-sized spray paint booth at the Bladensburg Bus Maintenance Facility on July 17, 2023.
 District of Columbia Department of Energy and Environment (DOEE) rule 20 DCMR 903 titled "Odorous or Other Nuisance Air Pollutants," effective August 4, 2023, requires painting operations subject to the requirements of 20 DCMR 718 "Motor Vehicle and Mobile Equipment Non-Assembly Line Coating Operation" Volatile Organic Compound (VOC) standards to prepare an Odor Control Plan (OCP) to address emissions into the atmosphere of odorous or other air pollutants.
-While WMATA does not consider emissions from materials used within the spray paint booth to be "injurious to the public health or welfare or [to] interfere with the reasonable enjoyment of life and property," this OCP was written to impose administrative and engineering controls sufficient to reduce nuisance odors from the spray paint booth.
+While WMATA does not expect that emissions from materials used within the spray paint booth will be "injurious to the public health or welfare or will interfere with the reasonable enjoyment of life and property," this OCP has been written to impose administrative and engineering controls sufficient to reduce nuisance odors from the spray paint booth.
+This OCP will be executed upon commencement of painting operations within the new spray paint booth after construction.